Getting Started

 Install h3 as a dependency:

-npm i h3
+npm i h3@beta

-Create a new file server.mjs:
+Create a new file for server entry:

 server.mjs